Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Data Analysis

 \section{Data Analysis}

-In this Section, we illustrate the utility of our proposed model-based clustering methods introduced in Section \ref{sec:method} by applying them to two publicly available datasets.
+Zero-inflated count data often arise in single-cell RNA sequencing (scRNA-seq) experiments, where the high frequency of zeros (zero inflation) may result from either biological or technological noise.
+Therefore, in this section, we illustrate the utility of our proposed model-based clustering method introduced in Section \ref{sec:method} by applying it to two publicly available scRNA-seq datasets.
 In Section \ref{Data_1}, we consider scRNA-seq data from mouse embryonic stem cells collected by \cite{inDrop} and fit the ZIP mixture model without covariates as well as the ZIP mixture model with a size factor.
-In Section \ref{Data_2}, we analyze scRNA-seq data from mouse liver tissue cells profiled by \cite{Tissues} using the ZIP mixture model without covariates and the ZINB mixture without covariates.
+In Section \ref{Data_2}, we analyze another scRNA-seq data from mouse liver tissue cells profiled by \cite{Tissues} using the ZIP mixture model without covariates and the ZINB mixture without covariates.